 - Assuming you're not qualified enough for your job

-While no one is immune from self-doubt, it actually impacts high-achievers the most and in my experience, this battle with the inner critic is one many successful people share – yet one we don't often talk about it.
+While no one's immune from self-doubt, it actually impacts high-achievers the most, and, in my experience, this battle with the inner critic is one many successful people share—yet one we don't often talk about it.

 Leaders from virtually every industry have spoken about feeling undeserving of success, including Neil Gaiman, Sheryl Sandberg, Emma Watson, and even Albert Einstein.

-So if you are dealing with Impostor Syndrome, know that you are not alone.
+So if you're dealing with Impostor Syndrome, know that you're not alone.
 While it's true that self-doubt can be toxic, what's more problematic is the fact that we never learn to deal with this normal, expected emotion in healthy ways.

-In my TEDx talk I shared a simple two-step strategy highly successful people use to overcome self-doubt.
-The secret is approaching uncertainty as a skill and embracing a growth mindset that it's something you can get better at with time and practice.
+In my TEDx talk I share a simple two-step strategy highly successful people use to overcome self-doubt.
+The secret is approaching uncertainty as a skill and embracing a growth mindset, understanding that uncertainty is something you can get better at with time and practice.

 You can watch my talk for the full details, but here are a few tips to get you started.

-1. They recognize repetitive thought patterns and actively change their mindset.
+1. Recognize repetitive thought patterns and actively change your mindset.

-Out of the 60 to 70,000 thoughts we have every day, estimates suggest 98% of them are the same.
-This means your inner critic is really a habit– a thought pattern you can get control of.
+Out of the 60 to 70,000 thoughts we have every day, estimates suggest that 98 percent of them are the same.
+This means your inner critic is really a habit—a thought pattern you can get control of.